Can you tell the difference between fake bird’s nest soup and real bird’s nest soup?

 Golden Nest swiftlet nests will maintain their shape and expand considerably.
 You’ll be able to shred our nests just like you would boiled chicken – the nest will separate into long strands and the water will remain clear; no sediment or discoloration.

-To learn more about our high-quality bird’s nests, head to Golden Nest’s “Our Products” page.
+To learn more about our high-quality bird’s nests, head to Golden Nest’s “Edible Bird's Nest” page.